Evacuating Robots from a Disk Using Face-to-Face Communication: Lower Bound

-\begin{proof} Assume an arbitrary deterministic algorithm $\mathcal D$ for the problem. $\mathcal D$ solves the problem for any input, i.e., any placement of the exit.
+In this section we show that any evacuation algorithm for two robots in the \ff model takes time at least $3+\frac{\pi}{6} + \sqrt{3} \approx 5.255$.
+We first prove a result of independent interest about an evacuation problem on a hexagon. \begin{theorem} Consider a hexagon of radius $1$ with an exit placed at an unknown vertex.
+Then the worst case evacuation time for two robots starting at any two arbitrary vertices of the hexagon is at least $2 + \sqrt{3}$. \end{theorem} \begin{proof} Assume an arbitrary deterministic algorithm $\mathcal D$ for the problem. $\mathcal D$ solves the problem for any input, i.e., any placement of the exit.
 We construct two inputs for $\mathcal D$ and show that for at least one of them, the required evacuation time is at least $2 + \sqrt{3}$.
 First, we let $\mathcal D$ run without placing an exit at any vertex, so as to find out in which order the robots are exploring all the vertices of the hexagon.
 We label the vertices of the hexagon according to this order (if two vertices are explored simultaneously then we just order them arbitrarily).

-Let $t$ be the time when the fifth vertex, $v_5$, of the hexagon is visited by some robot, say $\RA$, i.e., robot $\RA$ is at vertex $v_5$ at time $t$, and four more vertices of the hexagon have been already visited. (see Figure~\ref{fig: hex}).
+Let $t$ be the time when the fifth vertex, $v_5$, of the hexagon is visited by some robot, say $\RA$, i.e., robot $\RA$ is at vertex $v_5$ at time $t$, and four more vertices of the hexagon have already been visited.
 In other words, $v_5$ and $v_6$ are the only vertices\footnote{It might be that $v_4$ and $v_5$ are explored simultaneously, or that $v_5$ and $v_6$ are explored simultaneously.
 In the former case $v_6$ is explored strictly after $v_5$ while in the latter $v_4$ is explored strictly before $v_5$.} that are guaranteed to not have been explored at time $t-\varepsilon$, for any sufficiently small $\varepsilon > 0$.
-Note that we must have $t\geq2$, since at least one of the two robots must have visited at least three vertices by this time (and hence must have walked at least the two segments between the first and the second, and between the second and the third vertices visited in its trajectory).
+Note that we must have $t\geq2$, since at least one of the two robots must have visited at least three vertices by time $t$ (and hence must have walked at least the two segments between the first and the second, and between the second and the third vertex visited in its trajectory).

 The first input $I_1$ we construct has the exit placed at vertex $v_6$.
+Until robot $\RA$ reaches $v_5$, the algorithm $\mathcal D$ processes $I_1$ identically to the case in which there is no exit; further, at time $t$, robot $\RA$ needs additional time at least $1$ just to reach the exit.
 If $t \geq 1 + \sqrt{3}$, then this input gives an evacuation time of at least $2 + \sqrt{3}$.
-Indeed, until robot $\RA$ reaches $v_5$, the algorithm $\mathcal D$ processes $I_1$ identically to the case where there is no exit; further, at time $t$, robot $\RA$ needs additional time at least $1$ just to reach the exit.

 Hence assume that $2 \leq t < 1 + \sqrt{3}$.
 Let $v_x$, $v_y$, and $v_z$ be the three vertices that are non-adjacent to $v_5$ in the hexagon (see Figure~\ref{fig: hex}).
 Note that the minimum distance between $v_5$ and any of $v_x$, $v_y$, and $v_z$ is at least $\sqrt{3}$.
 If $v_6 \in \{v_x,v_y,v_z\}$ then on input $I_1$, $\mathcal D$ needs evacuation time at least $t+\sqrt{3} \geq 2+\sqrt{3}$, as $\RA$ still has to reach the exit.